Cycling bylaw in Saskatoon, Saskatchewan

 In addition to provincial or territorial law, cities and towns may have their own traffic regulations.
 These are known as bylaws.

-See below for the municipal bylaw that influences your ride in Saskatoon.
+See below for the municipal bylaw that applies to riding your bike in Saskatoon.

 Saskatoon Bylaw No. 6884